RElGN222/SOAR-SIEM-Tools/snort-basic.md

 Start the Snort instance in packet reader mode; sudo snort -r

-“-r” parameter also allows users to filter the binary log files.
-You can filter the processed log to see specific packets with the “-r” parameter and Berkeley Packet Filters (BPF).
+The '-r' parameter additionally enables users to apply filters on the binary log files.
+By combining the '-r' parameter with Berkeley Packet Filters (BPF), it becomes possible to narrow down the processed log and focus on specific packets of interest."